PsychoTea/Oxide.Ext.Discord/README.md

 3) Name your app and click create!
 NOTE: A description isn't required.
 4) You will now be redirected to your created app, at the point you will need to click "Create a Bot User".
 5) Under the newly created bot section you will see "Token" below "Username", reveal the token and copy it into your plugin.
+6) Now it's time to add your new bot to your guild!
+To add your bot to your guild you must visit this link and replace "botUserID" with the client ID found at the top of your discord app. https://discordapp.com/oauth2/authorize?client_id=botUserID&scope=bot&permissions=8 NOTE: "permissions=8" in the link will provide the bot with administrative permissions so you won't have to give it some.

 ### Plugin Example
 ```csharp